 Compensation management is how companies ensure that their salaries and bonuses are equitable, competitive and in-line with market data.
-The process also includes managing your employee benefits to make sure that your indirect compensation is meeting the needs of your employees.
-Effective compensation management makes up a big part of human resources because it can have an impact, whether negative or positive, on hiring, employee retention and engagement, and overall company performance and brand.
+The process to create a compensation plan also includes managing your employee benefits to make sure that your indirect compensation is meeting the needs of your employees.
+Why should HR leaders care about compensation management?
+Well, effective compensation management can have a big impact, whether negative or positive, on hiring, employee retention, engagement, overall company performance and brand.

 - Hourly wages (including overtime)